-The NC blocks of the HEADER and TURRET sections are not included in the block number organization of the editor.
+The NC blocks of the HEADER and TURRET or MAGAZINE sections are not included in the block number organization of the editor.

-You can use program jumps, repeats and subprograms to structure a program (example: machining the beginning/end of a bar, etc.).
+Program branches, program repeats and subprograms can be used to structure the program (example: machining the front/back of a bar, etc.).